-FRANKFORT, KY (3/6/12) – U.S. Rep. Ed Whitfield, (KY-01), Chairman of the House Subcommittee on Energy and Power, released the following statement on the bipartisan Medicare Decisions Accountability Act, H.R.
-452 which passed in the House Energy and Commerce Committee by voice vote without any recorded opposition.
-The Medicare Decisions Accountability Act repeals the controversial Independent Payment Advisory Board.
-IPAB was created by the healthcare law and has drawn widespread bipartisan opposition because it threatens to reduce seniors’ access to treatments and services in Medicare.
+FRANKFORT, KY (3/1/12) – U.S. Rep. Ed Whitfield, (KY-01), Chairman of the House Subcommittee on Energy and Power, released the following statement on the bipartisan Medicare Decisions Accountability Act, H.R.
+452. The measure passed the House Energy and Commerce Health Subcommittee, 17-5.

 “I was pleased today to vote to repeal the controversial Independent Payment Advisory Board (IPAB) that was created by President Obama’s healthcare law,” Whitfield said.
 “IPAB will reduce seniors’ access to medical care and take healthcare decisions away from patients and their doctors and put them in the hands of a Washington bureaucrat.
 Healthcare decisions should be made by patients and their doctors, not Washington.
-The full House will still need to take up this legislation, and I expect it to pass.
-As a co-sponsor of this legislation, I encourage the Senate to take up this important measure, and repeal another aspect of this devastating healthcare law.”
+As a co-sponsor of this legislation, I encourage the Senate to take up this important measure, and repeal another aspect of this devastating health care law.”

 |< Prev||Next >|